Keys to Being a Good Negotiator

 It's not uncommon to encounter a negotiating opponent who doesn't know how to negotiate or is fearful that showing any flexibility will set a precedent that will be catastrophic later.
 Good negotiators can compensate for both these conditions, obtain a concession and enable their opponent to be comfortable with the settlement

 You're at the final stages of learning about a product or service that you want to purchase.
 You feel confident that the price quoted is a good value, but as a 'negotiating junkie' you want to make every effort to improve the deal.
 You ask for a concession.
 You inquire 'is that's the best they can do?'
 But you're getting a firm 'no' and a clear indication that that answer is inflexible.
 It's as though they can't make any concession out of fear or inexperience.

 Does that mean you've reached the best deal possible?
 Are there any other options?
-Consider seeking a 'throw in'.
+Consider seeking a "throw in."
 That phrase might not be familiar to you or it might even convey the wrong impression.
-When your opponent get's firm in their position, expand the items being negotiated to include something they could add to the deal, a extra they could provide or, better yet, throw in something not previously discussed.
+When your opponent gets firm in their position, expand the items being negotiated to include something they could add to the deal, an extra they could provide or, better yet, throw in something not previously discussed.

 As always, it's crucial to ask politely and with no harsh demanding language.
 Couch it as a request for help, not an obligation to be demanded.

 Good negotiators enter every negotiation with an idea of what they could ask their opponent to throw in.
 It allows each side to walk away saying, "I made a good deal."

 Negotiating Tip 111: In Over Your Head